VirtusLab/akka-serialization-helper/README.md

 A typical problem with a persistence is when the already persisted data is not compatible with the schemas defined in a new version of the application.

-To solve this a mix of a compiler plugin and a sbt task for dumping schema can be used for dumping schema of [akka-persistence](https://doc.akka.io/docs/akka/current/typed/persistence.html#example-and-core-api) to a file.
+To solve this, a mix of a compiler plugin and an sbt task can be used for dumping schema of [akka-persistence](https://doc.akka.io/docs/akka/current/typed/persistence.html#example-and-core-api) to a file.
 It can be used for detecting accidental changes of events (journal) and states (snapshots) with a simple `diff`.